dylan-kuo/dylan-kuo.github.io/_posts/2022-05-05-data-engineering-youtube-channel.md

 [Darshil Parmar](https://www.linkedin.com/in/darshil-parmar/) is kind of new to me but I think his [youtube channel](https://www.youtube.com/channel/UCChmJrVa8kDg05JfCmxpLRw) also has a lot of leanrning resources, interviews, and tips on technical interview.

-#
 ## JOMA TECH (BONUS!)

 {% include elements/video.html id="vmYaAzbv9xk" %}

 [JOMA (actually Jonathan)](https://www.linkedin.com/in/jomamedia/) is a full-time youtuber now (he just quit his software engineer job at google.
 Before that he was an ex-Facebook as a data scientist).
+He used to be my favorite youtubers (and [Tech Lead](https://www.youtube.com/c/TechLead) lol)
 Seriously, he is not in the data engineering field but he used to share a lot of content regarding machine learning and data stuff when he was at facebook.

-He is so good at [programming](https://www.youtube.com/watch?v=1fPWr0d5zBE) and [actting](https://www.youtube.com/watch?v=Hv6EMd8dlQk) (wait what?) and he's the funniest guy I know in that field.
+He is so good at [programming](https://www.youtube.com/watch?v=1fPWr0d5zBE) and [acting](https://www.youtube.com/watch?v=Hv6EMd8dlQk) (wait what?) and he's one of the funniest guy I know in the wordd.
 Damn he's so talented that he blurred the line so well between a engineer and a comedian. 🤣🤣